Protestantism in China

 Much of this growth has occurred in informal networks referred to as house churches, the proliferation of which began in the 1950s when many Chinese Catholics and Protestants began to reject state-controlled structures purported to represent them.
 Members of such groups are now said to represent the "silent majority" of Chinese Christians and represent many diverse theological traditions.

 Early history

 Protestant Christianity did not arrive in China until Robert Morrison of the London Missionary Society began work in 1807 at Macau.

 Under the "fundamental laws" of China, one section is titled "Wizards, Witches, and all Superstitions, prohibited."
-The Jiaqing Emperor in 1814 A.D. added a sixth clause in this section with reference to Christianity.
+The Jiaqing Emperor in 1814 AD added a sixth clause in this section with reference to Christianity.
 It was modified in 1821 and printed in 1826 by the Daoguang Emperor.
 It sentenced Europeans to death for spreading Christianity among Han Chinese and Manchus.
 Christians who would not repent their conversion were sent to Muslim cities in Xinjiang, to be given as slaves to Muslim leaders and beys.